 All submitted papers will be carefully evaluated based on originality, significance, technical soundness, and clarity of expression by at least two reviewers.
 The organizers will examine the reviews and make final paper selections.

-All the papers accepted for the workshop will be included in the conference proceedings and submitted for inclusion to IEEE Xplore and major indexes.
+All the papers accepted for the workshop will be included in the conference proceedings.
+The proceedings will be published by IEEE Computer Society.
+Content will be submitted to the indexing companies for possible indexing.
 They will be available at the conference.